xiaohan2012/xiaohan2012.github.io/_posts/2015-10-15-enron-dataset.md

 # Different data versions

+There are not "the" Enron dataset.
+Several options I found online:

-- [UC Berkeley Enron Email Analysis](http://bailando.sims.berkeley.edu/enron_email.html): perferred(from academic source)
+- [UC Berkeley Enron Email Analysis](http://bailando.sims.berkeley.edu/enron_email.html): preferred(from academic source)
 - [MySQL dump from some personal blog](http://www.ahschulz.de/enron-email-data/): a "repaired" version which supports MySQL 5 instead of MySQL 4.
 - [Enron by Joel Pfeiffer from Purdue](https://www.cs.purdue.edu/homes/jpfeiff/enron.html)
 - [Avroizing the Enron Emails](http://hortonworks.com/blog/the-data-lifecycle-part-one-avroizing-the-enron-emails/): using Pig and Avro and pointer to the MySQL dump(**cannot be downloaded**)